UCLALibLab/text-heatmapper/README.md

 * similarityClusters.png: output of k-means clustering with multidimensional scaling of the term similarity matrix computed for the words_heatmap

-* similarityClusters.html: interactive HTML version of the term similarity clustering plot (only works on Mac)
+* similarityClusters.html: interactive HTML version of the term similarity clustering plot

 ## OTHER NOTES

 * It's possible to override previously cached results by setting the useCachedFiles variable to "False" or just manually deleting all .pkl files in the working directory.
-* The working directory may need to be set below in order for the script to run successfully in Windows.
+* The working directory may need to be set in the code in order for the script to run successfully in Windows.
-* Also, the final portion of the script is only able to generate the interactive HTML cluster file on Mac OS X, not Windows.
-I have no idea why.